machinalis/iepy/docs/installation.rst

 3. Configure java & NLTK

-    In order to be able to run documents preprocess, it's needed to have defined an environment variable JAVAHOME=/usr/bin/java (or the path where java was installed) Make sure of making somehow persistent this configuration (your shell rc file, for example).
+    In order to preprocess documents, set the environment variable JAVAHOME=/usr/bin/java (or the path where java was installed) To make this configuration persistent, add it to your shell rc file.

 Download the third party data and tools
 ---------------------------------------

-You should have now a command named "*iepy*", use it like this for getting some needed binaries.
+You should have now a command named "*iepy*".
+Use it like this to get some required binaries.

 .. code-block:: bash